-During session one, the students will have looked at a moral for their story very briefly.
-In the last section of session two, ask students to think of their own moral for their story.
+During session two, the students will be asked to think of their own moral for their story.
 On the PowerPoint will be examples of morals from our live courses and there is also a separate document including more examples of these morals to help.